radhe-18-08/GreenWallet/README.md

 # 🌿 GreenWallet — ESG Portfolio Impact Scorer

-A Python-based FinTech desktop application that helps investors align their portfolios with their values by calculating a weighted sustainability score using real-time ESG data.
+A Python-based FinTech web application built with Streamlit that helps investors align their portfolios with their values by calculating a weighted sustainability score using real-time ESG data.

 ## Features
 - **Portfolio Management (CRUD)** — Add, view, update, and delete stock holdings